chuanqisun/htmaa-2025/src/posts/week-12/index.md

 keywords: ["networking", "communication"]
 ---

-- As Neil mentioned, I accidentally satisfied the networking requirement twice during the Input device and Machine building week
-- I made [more progress](../final-project/index.md#physical-assembly-test) towards the final project but also build something fun under the theme of the week
-- I decided to temporarily turn my final project's hardware in whack-a-mole game: switchboard lights up LEDs, user plugs phone jack to "whack" it off, and another LED lights up...
-- In the end, I realized that I had build 3 layers of the networking in one project.
-Kind of neat.
-And here is the story:
+Neil noted that I had already satisfied the networking requirement during the [Input Device](../week-08/index.md) and [Machine Building](../week-11/index.md) weeks.
+For this week, I made [more progress](../final-project/index.md#physical-assembly-test) on my final project without missing the opportunity in building something fun under the networking theme.
+I temporarily converted the hardware for my final project into a "whack-a-mole" game.
+In this setup, the switchboard lights up an LED, the user plugs in a phone jack to "whack" it, and then another LED lights up.
+By the end, I realized I had built three networks into a single project.

 ## Network 1: Voltage as physical address

-- In my final project, I have a walkie talkie (aka **Operator**) that can plug in a panel of phone jacks (aka **Switchboard**).
-In the [Electronics fabrication week](../week-06/index.md), I prototyped using TRRS connector as a 3-bit addressable interface.
-- This week, I fabricated all the phone jacks, with wiring, solder, and mounting
+For my final project, I am building a walkie-talkie (the **Operator**) that plugs into a panel of phone jacks (the **Switchboard**).
+During [Electronics fabrication week](../week-06/index.md), I prototyped a 3-bit addressable interface using a TRRS connector.
+This week, I fabricated the phone jacks, complete with wiring, soldering, and mounting.

 ![Soldering TRRS connector](./media/weekly-trrs-01.webp)
 **Soldering TRRS connector to ribbon wires**

-- I used heat shrink tubes to reinforce the solder joints as well as to prevent accidental shorts between adjacent pins
-- I kept making the same mistake where I soldered the wire before adding the heat shrink tube.
-Due to size of the tube, I must add the tube first, then solder, then slide the tube over the joint and shrink it with heat gun.
-- In the end, I developed the muscle memory of "tube first, solder second"
+I used heat shrink tubes to reinforce the solder joints and prevent accidental shorts between adjacent pins.
+I repeatedly made the mistake of soldering the wire before adding the heat shrink tube.
+Because of the tube's size, I must add the tube first, solder the connection, slide the tube over the joint, and then shrink it with a heat gun.
+Eventually, I developed the muscle memory of "tube first, solder second."

 ![Add heat shrink tube first](./media/weekly-trrs-02.webp) **Tube first, solder second, repeat after me...**

-- I fell victim of the information denial trap as observed in behavioral economics.
-An example of information denial is when patient could scan for potential desease but they worry about the consequence of such knowledge and therefore choose to not know.
-- I was on a happy streak soldering all the TRRS jack wires and thought as long as I solder all of the them the same way, it would be fine.
-- But as soon as I finished soldering, I recalled that Neil said those connetors are "nasty" because when you plug in, the different terminals would touch all the conductive parts along the way in.
+I fell victim to the information denial trap observed in behavioral economics.
+This occurs when someone avoids learning information because they fear the consequences.
+I was on a happy streak soldering the TRRS jack wires and assumed that consistent soldering would suffice.
+As soon as I finished, I recalled Neil's warning that these connectors are "nasty" because the different terminals touch all conductive parts during insertion.

-- Here is my initial wiring that took more than 4 hours to solder:
+Here is my initial wiring configuration, which took over four hours to solder:

 ```txt
 Switchboard